thetechnick/hcloud-ansible/docs/hcloud_server.md

     - user@example-notebook   # by name
     - 1234                    # by id

-# create tree servers at once
+# create three servers at once
 - hcloud_server:
     name:
     - example-server01